onzfonz/comp227/src/content/3/en/part3c.md

 which is located next to the green play button and above ***VARIABLES*** menu, and select ***Run "npm start" in a debug terminal***.
 For more detailed setup instructions, visit Visual Studio Code's [Debugging documentation](https://code.visualstudio.com/docs/editor/debugging).

-Below you can see a screenshot where the code execution has been paused in the middle of saving a new note:
+Below you can see a screenshot where the code execution has been paused in the middle of saving a new task:

 ![vscode screenshot of execution at a breakpoint](../../images/3/36x.png)

 The execution stopped at the **breakpoint** in line 69.
-In the console, you can see the value of the `note` variable.
+In the console, you can see the value of the `task` variable.
 In the top left window, you can see other things related to the state of the application.

 The arrows at the top can be used for controlling the flow of the debugger.